chris-rank/hdr-plus-swift/docs/_pages/guide.md

 ### Tips
 - To achieve the highest dynamic range, either underexpose your images or use a burst with bracketed exposure.
 Shadows can typically be boosted but if the highlights are clipped, they cannot be recovered in post.
 - Bursts with uniform exposure may be the better choice for night scenes as each frame can have a maxed out exposure time while bursts with bracketed exposure may be more suitable for daylight HDR scenes where one frame can best capture the highlights while another frame can best capture the shadows.
-- Typical bursts with bracketed exposure may span a range of 4 EV (e.g. from -2 EV to +2 EV) and should be captured at a constant ISO value (ideally at base ISO, the extended ISO range is not supported).
+- Typical bursts with bracketed exposure may span a range of 4 EV (e.g. from -2 EV to +2 EV) and should be captured at a constant ISO value (ideally at base ISO, see the Troubleshooting section below for information about extended ISO range support).
+- It's reccomended you have you camera shoot the bracketed burst automatically, rather than turning the dial manually if there movemnt in the scene in order to minimize it.
+- To get the most out of your image, it's reccomended that you expose to the right.
+But keep in mind that the histogram on your camera is probably giving you information based on the *JPE* output and *not the RAW*.
+One way to get around this is to apply a log picture profile, if your camera supports it.
+Note that this may increase the minimum ISO you can use.
 - The default `Tile size` („Medium“) and `Search distance` („Medium“) usually work very well.
 - To improve tonality in the shadows, you can experiment with the various `Exposure control` options ("Linear (default)" is the recommended starting point).
 - `Exposure control` only works if several exposure metadata information can be extracted correctly from the DNG.
 If you get any color casts for your files, you can try the setting „Off“, try the linear correction modes and/or use only bursts with uniform exposure.
 The setting "Off" should only be used as a fallback solution in case the setting "Linear (default)" exhibits artifacts.